preciofishbone/OmniaDocsG2/user-options/my-subscriptions/index.rst

 .. image:: my-subscriptions-67.png

-To add a channel, select the tab and click ADD CHANNEL.
+To add a channel, do the following:

+1. Select the tab and click ADD CHANNEL.

 .. image:: my-subscriptions-67-add.png